Lying in state: South Africa

 Nelson Mandela was the first democratically elected president to lie in state in South Africa.
-The event took place at the Union Buildings in Pretoria, the same site where he was inaugurated as the President of South Africa on 10 May 1994.
+The event took place at the Union Buildings in Pretoria, the same site where he was inaugurated as the president of South Africa on 10 May 1994.
 Mandela lay in state from 11 December through 13 December 2013 with thousands of South Africans filing past the coffin before it was flown to Mthatha where Mandela was buried on 15 December 2013 in nearby Qunu in the Eastern Cape.

 From 30 December to 31 December 2021, revered anti-apartheid fighter Archbishop Desmond Tutu lay in state at St. George's Cathedral in Cape Town prior to his funeral being held at the same location on 1 January 2022.

 United Kingdom

 In state and ceremonial funerals in the United Kingdom, lying in state traditionally takes place in Westminster Hall.
-The coffin is placed on a catafalque and is guarded, around the clock, by detachments from the following units:
+The body is placed in a closed coffin on a catafalque and is guarded, around the clock, by detachments from the following units: